 - Creating an action plan

-A key factor associated with school success is parent involvement (Rumberger, et al., 1990) and parental academic support (Alfaro, et al., 2006).
-Juntos promotes these factors and helps parents and youth realize the long-term benefits of graduating from high school and participating in higher education.
+Parent involvement and academic support is important for youth to succeed in school.
+Juntos helps parents learn how they can help their children be successful in school, as well as helps parents and youth realize the long-term benefits of graduating from high school and participating in higher education.
 Watch the Juntos overview to learn more about the program in Iowa.